Table of Contents

 Music is a powerful force in our world that can be used to glorify God and help His people stay close to Him (Ephesians 5:19).
 Jesus said, “…I am come that they might have life, and that they might have it more abundantly” (John 10:10).
-Because God loves us, He gave His people the gift of music to be a blessing.
+Because God loves us, He gave His people this gift to be a blessing.

-On the other hand, music can also be used to influence the listener to disobey God (Daniel 3:5).
+On the other hand, some works can also be used to influence the listener to disobey God (Daniel 3:5).
 We live during a point in history where Satan knows he has a short time to influence people to reject God and join his rebellion before he is destroyed (Revelation 12:12).
 Satan is a great deceiver (Revelation 12:9).
-He was created with a gift for music before he fell (Ezekiel 28:13-15), which makes sense that he would use music to influence people to his side.
+He was created with this gift before he fell (Ezekiel 28:13-15), which makes sense that he would use it to influence people to his side.

-Some argue that because there are “Christian” rock or metal bands, it means that the music is not satanic and safe to listen to.
-While the lyrics may be fine, again the rhythm which is the “spirit” of the music still needs to be kept in check.
-The rhythm of music appeals to the fleshy part of the human nature while the melody appeals to the intellectual part.
+Some argue that because there are “Christian” rock or metal bands, it means that the work is not satanic and safe to listen to.
+While the lyrics may be fine, again the rhythm which is the “spirit” of the pieces they play still needs to be kept in check.
+The rhythm appeals to the fleshy part of the human nature while the melody appeals to the intellectual part.

-It is possible that the performers of Christian rock or metal bands are sincere in trying to worship God with their style of music.
-However, it is up to the listener to chose and select that which is in harmony with the spirit of the Bible (Malachi 3:18).
-There are instances in the Bible where worship was offered to God but was not accepted because it was not in harmony with what God instructed (Genesis 4:3-7, Leviticus 10:1-2).
-Because we live in a time when the enemy of souls is trying to deceive, Christians must be very careful as to what music they choose (Matthew 7:14-15).
+It is possible that the performers of Christian rock or metal bands are sincere in trying to worship God.
+However, it is up to the listener to choose and select that which is in harmony with the spirit of the Bible (Malachi 3:18).
+There are instances in the Bible where worship was offered to God but was not accepted because it was not in harmony with what He instructed (Genesis 4:3-7, Leviticus 10:1-2).
+Because we live in a time when the enemy of souls is trying to deceive, Christians must be very careful as to what they hear (Matthew 7:14-15).

-Music that is satanic is not limited to rock and metal alone.
+The rhythmic work that is satanic is not limited to rock and metal alone.
 Any style can be used by Satan.
-This is why we must be careful of both the words as well as the rhythm or “spirit” of the music.
+This is why we must be careful of both the words as well as the rhythm or “spirit” of the pieces.
 Paul wrote, “I will sing with the spirit, and I will sing with the understanding also” (1 Corinthians 14:15).